gilbertrios/azure-appservice-logging-middleware/docs/setup-guide.md

 1. Go to **GitHub** → **Actions** tab
 2. Click on the running workflow
 3. Watch each stage:
-   - ✅ Stage 1: Build Application
+   - ✅ Stage 1: Build Application (with tests)
    - ✅ Stage 2: Provision Infrastructure
    - ✅ Stage 3: Deploy to Green Slot
-   - ✅ Stage 4: Regression Tests
+   - ✅ Stage 4: Regression Tests on Green
    - ✅ Stage 5: Swap to Production
+   - ✅ Stage 6: Smoke Tests on Production
-   - ⏭️ Stage 6: Rollback (skipped if successful)
+   - ⏭️ Stage 7: Auto Rollback (only if Stage 6 fails)

+**Note:** Test results are published to the "Tests" tab in GitHub Actions.

 ### Step 10: Verify Deployment